clarkfitzg/phd_research/hadoop/notes.md

 Python have to specify the datatypes / parse the strings.
 It would seem better to pass the correct datatype over in Python.
 Maybe that is what Spark offers.

+This experiment was surprisingly successful.
+The next step is to run it on the whole data and time it.
+First I need to probably unzip these .gz files.